rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Jekyll or Scribble or ...?  :dighum:sketch:teaching: `jekyll-scribble-or.md`

-1. My bookshelf at the Obermann center. :dighum:obermann:
+1. Revising the MediaScheme 151.  :teaching:csc151:mediascheme:sketch: `revising-mediascheme-151`

-1. Traveling to the Obermann center.  :authobiographical:short:obermann:sketch:  `obermann-travel`
+1. My bookshelf at the Obermann center.  :autobiographical:obermann:rambly:sketch:dighum: `obermann-bookshelves`

-1. From Markdown.pl to pandoc.  :meta:joc:sketch:  `markdown-pandoc`
+1. From Markdown.pl to pandoc.  :meta:joc:sketch:  `markdown-pandoc.md`
 Switching the way in which I generate these musings.

 1. The Academic Job Search.  :academia:articles: